The best FSA- and HSA-eligible beauty products to snag before year’s end

 - Treatments for other skin conditions: Over-the-counter topical treatments for eczema, psoriasis, rosacea or another type of skin condition can qualify, including products from brands like Aveeno and Eucerin.

-- Sunscreen: Items that may qualify include traditional sunscreen, facial moisturizers with a sun protection factor (including tinted products), SPF lip balms and more.
+- Sunscreen: Items that may qualify include traditional sunscreen, facial moisturizers with SPF (including tinted products), SPF lip balms and more.

 - Retinoids: Since prescription and over-the-counter retinoids may be used to treat acne, they may also qualify as FSA-eligible.